influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

   (There is no subscriptions API in InfluxDB 2.0.)
   We recommend writing data directly to *both* Kapacitor and InfluxDB to allow stream tasks to continue to work.
   To do this, configure two [InfluxDB output plugins](/telegraf/v1.16/plugins/#influxdb): one for Kapacitor and one for InfluxDB 2.0.
-  If you use other mechanisms to get data into InfluxDB, Telegraf can be used as an intermediate layer to write to both Kapacitor and InfluxDB.
+  If you use other data sources to send data to InfluxDB, Telegraf can be used as an intermediate layer to write to both Kapacitor and InfluxDB.
   <!--
   Other architectures and mechanisms are possible, too.
   Need more help?
 Reach out in the [community forums](https://community.influxdata.com).
   -->

-### User migrations
+### User migration

 `influxd upgrade` migrates existing 1.x users and their permissions.
 However, it *does not migrate administrative users*.